 When I have been confused or frustrated or just needed to vent, I have friends who encourage, provide insight, get me back on track when I stray and make sure I don’t take life or me too seriously – they serve.

 Scripture urges us to be rich in, zealous for, devoted to and a model of good works We are even told we are created by God to do good works.
 Although all of these are good reasons to serve, none are the reason I serve.

 I serve because I have been abundantly blessed.
 I serve because God loves me and loves us all.
 I serve because of all the times I have been the recipient of service and of love.
 I serve to pass on the love and comfort I have been shown.
 How can I do anything less?

 Dear Lord, thank you for all the times you have showered us with love through both friends and strangers.
 Provide us with opportunities to share the loved you have lavished on us.
 Amen.

 About Paula Renfro

-I am retired, live in Haymarket and am one of the three Lay Leaders.
+Paula is retired, lives in Haymarket and is one of the three Lay Leaders.